 We make low gradient energy solar panels, wind turbines, and batteries with high gradient energy from hydrocarbon and nuclear fuels.
 There’s no other way.
 The delivery of a low gradient energy wind turbine made using high gradient energy is very much like the delivery of a baby by a stork: a lot of uncomfortable details have been omitted, and it’s all a bit implausible.

-When two wind turbines that have been delivered by a stork are strung together, an apparently miraculous thing happens: their combined energy gradient increases.
+If we draw a boundary around two wind turbines that have been delivered by a stork and strung together, an apparently miraculous thing happens: inside the boundary, their combined energy gradient increases.
 It’s as though we’ve added two ski lift queues together and, instead of getting longer, the queue got steeper!
 How can this possibly be?

 Well, we’ve enough knowledge of the physics of energy gradient and density now to work it out.
 In building their wind turbine from high gradient nuclear and hydrocarbon energy instead of from low gradient solar panels and wind turbine energy, they’ve in effect used a second, hot (and hidden)4 swimming pool.
 They’ve boiled an egg.
 But the energy to boil the egg didn’t come from the weak, diffuse energy in the first swimming pool.
 It came from split atoms and million year old sunlight in a second one.